 Every passenger will need a valid 10 year British passport.
-For travel to Bulgaria, Slovenia and Romania for stays of up to 3 months your passport should be valid for the proposed duration of your stay; you do not need any additional period of validity on your passport beyond this.
-For travel to Croatia and Montenegro your passport should be valid for the proposed duration of your stay; no additional period of validity beyond this is required.
-It is a customers responsibility to be in possession of a full 10 year valid passport and necessary visas.
+For travel to Bulgaria, Slovenia and Croatia for stays of up to 90 days in a 180 day period you do not require a visa.
+It is a customers responsibility to be in possession of a full 10 year valid passport with at least 3 months validity from the day you leave the destination and necessary visas.
 Balkan Holidays or your airline, may refuse you travel if you do not have the correct documents.
+From 1st October 2021 you cannot enter the UK on an EU ID card unless you fall into one of the categories that are exempt.
+Full details HERE

 Please contact the embassy of your destination country for the latest and most up-to-date information or visit the offical page for your destination at gov.uk/foreign-travel-advice.